CaiqueAAndrade/PayPay/Readme.md

 ### Architecture:

-Project developed using MVVM architecture with DataBinding from Google Android JatPack:
+Project developed using MVVM architecture with DataBinding from Google Android JetPack:
 Create `app/build.gradle.app` with the following info:
 ```gradle
 buildFeatures {